-Digital twins are being given a new lease of live through the energy transition
+Digital twins are being given a new lease of life through the energy transition

 Digital Twins have a significant role to play in optimising our current Oil & Gas assets by enhancing the understanding of value drivers, production bottlenecks and obstacles.
 But also, in optimising the UK’s energy landscape of tomorrow, digital twins are becoming increasingly instrumental to the integration of the various components of the evolving energy system.